mbezjak/napalm/README.md

  7. setting GROOVY_HOME variable
  8. updating PATH variable

-It's not a problem if you need to install one program this way.
-It, however, becomes tiresome if you need to repeat the same process for two or more programs.
+It isn't a problem if you need to install one program this way.
+It, however, becomes tiresome if the same process needs to be repeated for two or more programs.
 Not to mention that you will need to write separate scripts to setup *_HOME variables if you need two different version of the same program.